stickies-v/bitcoin-devwiki/AssertLockHeld-PRs.md

 - One type of assert and not two.
 No confusion!
 - Gets rid of `AssertLockHeld` calls which the compiler guarantees can never trigger at runtime, and which are not applied consistently in existing code
-- Gets rid of `LockAssertion` class which is easily confused with `AssertLockHeld`, declares unused variable names, reports line numbers incorrectly, and is broken according to clang developers
+- Gets rid of `LockAssertion` class which is easily confused with `AssertLockHeld`, declares unused variable names, reports line numbers incorrectly, and uses EXCLUSIVE_LOCK_FUNCTION incorrectly according to clang developers
-- Falls back to runtime checks infrequently only where compile time checks don't work, and only requires a single assert macro `AssertLockHeld`
+- Falls back to runtime checks only where compile time checks don't work, reducing noise and the need for two assert macros
-- Fixes LockAssertion annotation bug and usability problems by deleting LockAssertion

 #### Disadvantages of 1A Approach